linux-netdev/nipa/mailbot.rst

   some-bot: command

-pattern, currently patchwork and documentation quoting support is planned.
-It's recommended (but not required) to place the commands in the footer of an email.
+pattern, currently the main use is updating patch state in patchwork. mailbot commands are typically placed in the footer of an email, but it's not a requirement and bot will find the commands anywhere in the body.
 The footer delimiter is two dashes followed by a space: '-- '.

 pw-bot
 ======